An MRCP scan is a scan that uses magnetic resonance imaging to produce pictures of your liver, bile ducts, gallbladder and pancreas.

 Note: the information below is a general guide only.
 The arrangements, and the way tests are performed, may vary between different hospitals.
 Always follow the instructions given by your doctor or local hospital.

-What is MRCP?
+What is an MRCP scan?

-What is MRCP used for?
+What is MRCP scan used for?

 The uses of MRCP include: